toml-lang/toml/README.md

 str3 = "Roses are red\r\nViolets are blue"
 ```

-For writing long strings without introducing extraneous whitespace, end a line
+For writing long strings without introducing extraneous whitespace, use a "line
+ending backslash".
+When the last non-whitespace character on a line is a `\`, it
-with a `\`.
-The `\` will be trimmed along with all whitespace (including
-newlines) up to the next non-whitespace character or closing delimiter.
+will be trimmed along with all whitespace (including newlines) up to the next
-Accidental whitespace between the backslash and newline is allowed (even though
-it will create an otherwise invalid backslash-space or backslash-tab) and will
-be trimmed.
-All of the escape sequences that are valid for basic strings are
+non-whitespace character or closing delimiter.
+All of the escape sequences that
-also valid for multi-line basic strings.
+are valid for basic strings are also valid for multi-line basic strings.

 ```toml
 # The following strings are byte-for-byte equivalent: